Doug Davis (pitcher): Chicago Cubs

 On April 12, 2011, Davis signed a minor league contract with the Chicago Cubs, stipulating that if he were to join the Cubs major league team that season, he would make $900,000 with possible bonuses that could bring his total salary to nearly $2 million.
 The Cubs purchased his contract on May 14.

 Davis was released on June 29 by the Cubs after going 1–7 with a 6.50 ERA in 9 starts.

 Chicago White Sox

-Davis signed a minor league contract with the Chicago White Sox on July 15, 2011.
+On July 18, 2011, Davis signed a minor league contract with the Chicago White Sox.
+He was released on September 4.

 Kansas City Royals

 On May 12, 2012, Davis signed a minor league contract with the Kansas City Royals.
-He remained the whole season at AAA, going 9–4 with a 4.66 ERA in 16 starts for the Omaha Storm Chasers.
+He remained the whole season at Triple-A, going 9–4 with a 4.66 ERA in 16 starts for the Omaha Storm Chasers.
+He became a free agent following the season on November 2.

 Pitching style

 Davis threw four pitches: a four-seam fastball at 84–87 mph, a cutter at 80–84, a curveball at 68–72, and a changeup at 78–81.
 Davis's four-seamer was the slowest fastball among left-handed starters in the 2011 season.

 Davis typically had a high walk rate throughout his career.
 He has finished in the top 2 in the National League in walks four times, including first in 2009.